-Is Wedding Video A Must or a Maybe?
+Is Hiring a Wedding Videographer a Must or a Maybe?

-"While we are very pleased with our photographer, I'm now starting to have second thoughts about not having a videographer.
-I guess there's nothing like having a video to capture the details, people's faces/expressions, our vows -- things that I might miss during the day as a busy bride and that don't necessarily get captured in even the best quality photos."
+"While we're very pleased with our photographer, I'm now starting to have second thoughts about not having a videographer.
+I guess there's nothing like having a video to capture the details, people's faces/expressions, our vows—things that I might miss during the day as a busy bride and that don't necessarily get captured in even the best quality photos." —

 "I just got married in June, and we had both a photographer and a videographer.
 I am so, so, so thankful that we ended up going with the video.
 It was something we almost cut to save money, but it was so worth it!
-When we got the pictures back, there were many guests and moments that were missed -- and thankfully were caught by the video.
-I hate being videotaped, but I never even noticed him throughout the day."
+When we got the pictures back, there were many guests and moments that were missed—and thankfully were caught by the video.
+I hate being filmed, but I never even noticed him throughout the day." —